kwokkenton/site-1/index.md

 # A bit about me

 I graduated with an MSci in Physics from [Imperial College London](https://www.imperial.ac.uk/) and am currently working at [Living Optics](https://www.livingoptics.com/), a UK based startup aiming to democratise hyperspectral imaging.
 My academic interests are in flavours of biophotonics, computational imaging and machine learning.
+My goal is to make a healthier, smarter, more equitable and happier world using technology.

 My CV is also available for a summary of my skills and experiences.